jonlpersson/ed-latimore/site/_posts/2019-04-09-how-to-make-money-online-for-beginners.md

 So if you're hoping to learn how I made a million dollars last year from my laptop only working 4 hours a day, you'll be disappointed.

-However, if you want to learn how I made six-figures online in 2018 working about 20 hours a week on average, then read on.
+However, if you want to learn how I made six figures online in 2018 working about 20 hours a week on average, then read on.
 Even if you only learn how to make extra money from blogging, this know-how has the potential to [change your life](/change-your-life/).

 ***\[Read: [How to become an internet entrepreneur](/how-to-become-an-internet-entrepreneur/)\]***